zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

                         autodetect).

 Connection:
-  -l, --lpt=name        Specify an other (parallel) port.
+  -l, --lpt=name        Specify an other parallel port or serial port for the
+                        USBFET (the later requires MSP430.dll instead of MSP430mspgcc.dll).
                         (defaults to "LPT1" ("/dev/parport0" on Linux))
+  --slowdown=microsecs  Artificially slow down the communication.
+Can help
+                        with long lines, try values between 1 and 50 (parallel port interface with mspgcc's HIL library only).
+                        (experts only)
+  --backend=backend     Select an alternate backend.
+See --help-backend for
+                        more information.

-Note: On Windows, use "TIUSB" or "COM5" etc if using MSP430.dll from TI.
+.. note:: On Windows, use "TIUSB" or "COM5" etc if using MSP430.dll from TI.
           If a MSP430.dll is found it is prefered, otherwise MSP430mspgcc.dll is used.
+.. note:: --slowdown > 50 can result in failures for the ramsize autodetection
+          (use --ramsize option to fix this).
+Use the --debug option and watch the outputs.
+The DCO clock adjustment and thus the Flash timing may be inaccurate for large values.

 Funclets:
   -f, --funclet         The given file is a funclet (a small program to
                         be run in RAM).
-  --parameter=<key>=<value>   Pass parameters to funclets.
+  --parameter=option    Pass parameters to funclets.
-                        Registers can be written like "R15=123" or "R4=0x55" A string can be written to memory with "0x2e0=hello" --parameter can be given more than once --result=value        Read results from funclets.
-"Rall" reads all registers (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff".
+                        Registers can be written like "R15=123" or "R4=0x55" A string can be written to memory with "0x2e0=hello" --parameter can be given more than once.
+  --result=value        Read results from funclets.
+"Rall" reads all registers
+                        (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff".
 See also --upload.